sharkcrayon/bitcoin-closure/README.md

 * [Trustless Bitcoin Anonymity Here at Last](https://bitcoinmagazine.com/6630/trustless-bitcoin-anonymity-here-at-last/)

 (*) There are important exceptions.
-Coinjoin transactions for example, contain inputs from three or more distinct entities -- yet all the addresses used as inputs to a coinjoin transaction are contained in the same closure.
+Coinjoin transactions, for example, contain inputs from three or more distinct entities -- yet all the addresses used as inputs to a coinjoin transaction are contained in the same closure.

 ## Getting Started